-- Refer to legal services that can provide more comprehensive legal services
+- Referrals to more comprehensive legal services.

 [Some of this information was adapted from the Washington State Coalition Against Domestic Violence]

 If you would like to speak to a legal advocate, use TCFV’s online service directory to find one in your community.
-Programs that offer legal advocacy service may ask that you complete an intake and register as client to receive services.
+Programs that offer legal advocacy service may ask that you complete an intake and register as a client to receive services.
 The TCFV Online Service Directory is currently under construction, please call TCFV to speak with a staff member about locating a legal advocate.

 More comprehensive legal resources are available and can provide information and support.
 Texas has three legal aid providers that may be able to provide free to low cost legal services.
 The providers are divided into geographic regions.